 5. When each group has finished their composition/arrangement, perform them to the rest of the group and see if the others can guess what the story was.

 6. The fourth group should work on writing an ending of the piece.
-This might well include a variation of the Scheherazade and Sultan motifs, be a simple love song, or a song that tells the end of the story.
+This might include a variation of the Scheherazade and Sultan motifs, be a simple love song, or a song that tells the end of the story.
 Does the group think that Scheherazade and the Sultan will live happily ever after?

 Composition: Putting it all together